meegpipe/meegpipe/README.md

 [issues]: https://github.com/meegpipe/meegpipe/blob/master/issues.md

-__NOTE:__ HTML reports will be generated only if you have installed all the [recommended dependencies][recommended-dep] on your system.
+__NOTE:__ The HTML reports will be generated only if you have installed all the [recommended dependencies][recommended-dep] on your system.